James Mayer de Rothschild: Personal life

 De Rothschild and his sophisticated Viennese wife were at the center of Parisian culture.
 The chef for their lavish receptions was Antonin Carême.
-They patronized major personalities in the arts, including Gioacchino Rossini, Frédéric Chopin, Honoré de Balzac, Eugène Delacroix, and Heinrich Heine.
+They patronized major figures in the arts, including Gioacchino Rossini, Frédéric Chopin, Honoré de Balzac, Eugène Delacroix, and Heinrich Heine.
 As an acknowledgment of the many years of patronage extended by Baron James and his wife Betty, in 1847 Chopin dedicated his Valse Op.
 64, N° 2 in C sharp minor to their daughter Charlotte.
 In 1848 Jean Auguste Dominique Ingres painted Betty de Rothschild's portrait.